WhatsApp Image 2026-04-06 at 3.09.59 PM

 About the Exhibition

-Artists from the North-Eastern region and other parts of India participated, creating a dynamic platform for cultural exchange and artistic dialogue.
+Artists from North-East India and other regions participated actively, creating a strong platform for cultural exchange and national artistic collaboration.

 • Jitendra Kumar Bhanja (Odisha)